John Regala: Return to acting

 Regala returned to showbusiness and worked with Mart Escudero in the horror-comedy-thriller film Remington and the Curse of the Zombadings (2011).
 One of his most notable works was with his best friend Gov. ER Ejercito for the award-winning 2011 Metro Manila Film Festival Filipino action film Manila Kingpin: The Asiong Salonga Story (2011) while Regala himself won the best supporting actor award.
 He has also worked with JC de Vera and Oyo Sotto for the TV drama series Valiente of TV5 (2012).
 He was once again made famous on ABS-CBN when he worked with Kim Chiu and Maja Salvador in Ina, Kapatid, Anak (2013), and with Coco Martin in the action-fantasy drama TV series Juan dela Cruz (2013) and FPJ's Ang Probinsyano (2016).

 Personal life

 Regala was the son of the late former character actor Mel Francisco and the late former actress Ruby Regala.
 His showbiz career stalled due to heavy drug abuse.
 Later, he went to drug rehabilitation center and became a born again Christian and eventually became a Christian minister.
 After some years of his life, he decided to become a member of the Iglesia ni Cristo.
 He later converted to Members Church of God International but went back to Iglesia ni Cristo in 2015.
 Regala became an environmentalist and worked as the president and CEO of Project Green Evolution, Inc., which produces the Water Bonsai Organic Root Grower.

 Illness and death

+Ruby & John Regala's grave at Manila Memorial Park – Sucat.

 In August 2020, Regala was hospitalized for cirrhosis of the liver.
 He died on June 3, 2023, from cardiac arrest brought on by liver and kidney complications.